Multiple lawsuits against KHP move forward; Troopers’ attorney speaks out

-TOPEKA, (KSNT)— Former Kansas Highway Patrol troopers are speaking out after being fired from the department.
+TOPEKA, Kan.
+(KSNT) — Former Kansas Highway Patrol troopers are speaking out after being fired from the department.

 Sean McCauley, an attorney representing a couple of troopers, who filed lawsuits claiming retaliation from the department, said that the cases are now moving forward in an interview Tuesday.